 - MDMA can be extremely dangerous in high doses or when multiple small doses are taken within a short time period to maintain the high.
 High levels of the drug in the blood stream can increase the risk of seizures and affect the heart's ability to maintain its normal rhythms.

 Combining MDMA with other drugs (illegal, prescribed or non-prescription (over-the-counter) can be very dangerous.
 For example, mixing MDMA with other stimulants increases the risk of heatstroke, hypertension, heart attack and death.
 Mixing with alcohol can increase nausea, vomiting, dehydration and can lead taking larger doses of either drug.

-For additional information on alcohol and/or other drugs or if you are concerned about your own or another’s drug use, contact: Office of Health Education and Promotion, Health & Wellness, 862-3823 or make an appointment online.
+For additional information on alcohol and/or other drugs or if you are concerned about your own or another’s drug use, contact: Health Education and Support Services, Health & Wellness, 862-3823 or make an appointment online.

 - UNH Dancing Team Dedicates Year to Olivia Rotondo, Watch WMUR-TV Interview

 - Drug Facts for Teens: MDMA - Ecstasy/Molly